rsms/move/web/how-to-move.md

-Say we want to make a web site which changes the color of its background according to the time of day (for instance dark colors during the night and bright colors during the day), we need to *visualize the reults* before we start working.
+Say we want to make a web site which changes the color of its background according to the time of day (for instance dark colors during the night and bright colors during the day), we need to *visualize the results* before we start working.
 Just as the painter visualizes her motif before drawing it.
 When we have a good enough picture in our head of what we want to create it's time to start programming.
 So, in a way we work our way from an abstract idea to a concrete result.